ORelio/Spotlight-Downloader/README.md

 The JSON response contains details for one or more image(s) including image url, title, sha256, ads, etc.

-Spotlight API URL was originally found in this [file](https://github.com/KoalaBR/spotlight/blob/3164a43684dcadb751ce9a38db59f29453acf2fe/spotlightprovider.cpp#L17), thanks to the author for their findings!
+Spotlight API URL was originally found in this [file](https://github.com/KoalaBR/spotlight/blob/3164a43684dcadb751ce9a38db59f29453acf2fe/spotlightprovider.cpp#L17) and up to date API URL in this [file](https://github.com/Biswa96/WinLight/blob/master/Developers.md), thanks to the authors for their findings!

 ## Global lock screen